nickbouldien/translate-on-the-go/README.md

 - go install
 - go build
 - ./travel_go
-- test it out on port 5000 (or whatever you are using)
+- test it out on port 5000 (or whatever endpoint/port you decide to use) with one of the routes

 ### Routes: